|

 Photo Credit: Wikimedia Commons

 A former World War II offshore fortress, Sealand is now a micronation where access is restricted chiefly to its residents and approved guests.
-Its unique status and isolated nature attract curious visitors but maintain a distance from the outside world.
+Its unique status and isolated nature attract curious visitors, but maintain a distance from the outside world.
 Only those with permission can visit this quirky piece of history.

 The Pitcairn Islands